 In order to receive your tickets by email, please add email@example.com to your safe senders list.
 If you don’t see your tickets/order confirmation, please check your junk/spam folder.

-This 1 day course will explore the basics of effective, authentic and meaningful interactions with children in the EYs.
+This session will explore the basics of effective, authentic and meaningful interactions with children in the EYs.
 We will cover what makes for quality interactions: the way we use our body and voice, how we listen, pause, and reflect on children’s learning with them.
 How we can deepen their thinking, provoke new learning and delight in the children’s fascinations.
-During the sessions participants will have opportunities to: Understand the significance of effective, meaningful and respectful interactions on children’s…Find out more »
+We will use the quality interaction checklist to learn more about how to develop good practice.Find out more »

 This one-day course will give delegates a chance to reflect on the power of child-initiated play and how best to organise this.
 Delegates will explore how the deepest levels of involvement are seen during child-initiated play and how this indicates brain development.
 During the session delegates will: Reflect what needs to be in place to support the highest quality of child-initiated play Consider how best to organise an environment to support each unique child as they pursue their own interests…Find out more »

 This session will consider how the emotional needs of children can be supported by a learning environment that holds, listens, nurtures and enables.
 We will explore structures, relationships, the key person approach and working with families to develop a pedagogy that is built on attachment led practice and a trauma informed approach.
 There will be an opportunity to reflect on the latest research into ACEs (Adverse Childhood Experiences) and how these can affect the long term health and wellbeing for…Find out more »